tahamunawar/odin-rockpaperscissors/README.md

 # odin-rockpaperscissors

-This is a rock paper scissors game played ENTIRELY in the console.
-As such, the web page is completely blank.
+This is the second version of the rock paper scissors game, in which buttons have been added for better interaction.
+Scores are also displayed on the screen, along with a final alert message which tells who won the game.
+All changes were made via the DOM using JS, therefore minimal attention paid to design and styling.
+Even the html elements, such as buttons and headings, were added via the DOM.